-- 1. The following page is a worksheet which is intended to help you with tentative long-range planning. - 2.
-Before completing the worksheet, check your University Catalog and the checksheet for your major to find out if your major or college predesignates specific courses in any Area(s) of study. (see also "Summary of College Requirements" in this handbook.) - 3.
-Remember, the kind of consideration you put into this exercise will have a direct bearing on your academic experience at Virginia Tech.
-Work with your advisor to identify your goals and preferences as they relate to the Core Curriculum.
-You need to define how your Core Curriculum will complement the courses in your major. - 4.
+- The following page is a worksheet which is intended to help you with tentative long-range planning. - 2.
+Before completing the worksheet, check your Undergraduate Course Catalog and the checksheet for your major to find out if your major or college predesignates specific courses in any Area(s) of study. (see also "Summary of College Requirements" in this handbook.) - Remember, the level of consideration you put into this exercise will have a direct bearing on your academic experience at Virginia Tech.
+Work with your advisor to identify your goals and preferences as they relate to the Curriculum for Liberal Education.
+You need to define how your CLE courses will complement the courses in your major. - 4.
 Fill in the blanks with the department abbreviation and course number.
 Put a check beside each blank when you have successfully completed the course.
 Also note in Areas 2-5 whether there are additional college requirements.